alexbevi/alexbevi.github.com/_posts/2026-07-15-reconstructing-rippers-iavf-media-pipeline.markdown

 ```

 This boundary keeps the proprietary behavior auditable against `RIPPER.EXE` while leaving shared ScummVM components game-agnostic.

+Each route now expresses its decoder policy through a `SmackerPlaybackPlan`, grouping placement, input, timeline, palette, frame range, looping, callbacks, and rendering.
+The player emits one stable trace of that plan before playback, and controlled IAVF routes use the engine's shared `IndexedDisplaySnapshot` service for pixels and palette state.
+These are structural changes rather than new IAVF semantics, but they make later refactoring easier to compare with the original call paths.

 It also leaves room for future work.
 Ghidra shows FLIC and other custom packet branches in `RunPacketizedMediaPlaybackCore`, but the complete scan of this retail data set found no IAVF file that exercises them.
 The current engine does not claim to implement every branch merely because it exists in the executable.
 Those paths should be added when an asset or reachable scene supplies enough data to verify them.